-The following table details the number of branch offices, breakdown of deposits, and the CRA review procedures applicable to each assessment area reviewed as part of this evaluation.
-Deposit information in the following table and throughout this evaluation is taken from the Federal Deposit Insurance Corporation (FDIC) Deposit Market Share Report data as of June 30, 2020.
+Since its prior examination in December 2020, the bank added Yalobusha County to its Lafayette-Yalobusha assessment area with the opening of a branch in Yalobusha County in November 2023.
+The following table details the current number of branch offices, breakdown of deposits, and the CRA review procedures applicable to each assessment area completed as part of this evaluation.
+Deposit information in the following table, as well as deposit information throughout this evaluation, is taken from the Federal Deposit Insurance Corporation (FDIC) Deposit Market Share Report data as of June 30, 2024.